justin8/docker-stacks/plex/README.md

 1. Make a copy of `vars.example` as `vars` in this folder and customize it
 2. Ensure that all required directories already exist
 3. Run `./start` to start the service with docker-compose.
+(This image currently requires things that are not supported in docker swarm mode)
-4. On first install, some things will need to be manually set up prior to opening the service up; i.e. passwords for the services.
-Keep in mind that transmission overwrites the config on shutdown, so only edit it's config while offline.
+4. Call `./start` while in the current directory on startup through whatever means (in the worst case, rc.local)